Detecting and forecasting tipping points from sample variance alone: Introduction

 However, tools for assessing performance of scalar EWSs have been limited.
 A commonly used performance measure is Kendall's $\tau$ \cite{Dakos2012PlosOne, ChenGhadami2022RSocOpenSci}.
 Let us suppose that a dynamical system generating observed data depends on a slowly varying control parameter $u$ and that an EWS, denoted by $s(u)$, increases as $u$ approaches the bifurcation value.
 Let $\tau$ denote Kendall's rank correlation between $u$ and $s(u)$.
 A large $\tau$ is typically interpreted to correspond to a better EWS performance.
 Nonetheless, Kendall's $\tau$ has at least three limitations.
 First, one does not know which value of $\tau$ is large enough to infer an upcoming bifurcation.
 Second, related to the first limitation, $\tau$ can be close to the maximum possible value, i.e., $1$, even when no bifurcation is imminent.
 For example, a simple noise process with a gradually increasing noise amplitude without other features can produce a large $\tau$ (we show this example in Table~\ref{tab:detection-summary}), which is a false positive.
 Third, a large value of $\tau$, or $\tau$ exceeding a predetermined threshold, does not quantify the remaining distance to the bifurcation in $u$.

 Some modern EWS methods address the limitations of Kendall's $\tau$ listed above.
 First, methods based on model comparison compare goodness of fit of a model of stochastic dynamics exhibiting a bifurcation and a non-bifurcating alternative, and judge which model fits the observed data better.
 Therefore, by design, these methods can statistically infer whether a bifurcation is approaching \cite{Boettiger2012JRSocInterface, Hessler2022NewJPhys}, addressing the first two limitations.
 Binary classifiers trained with machine learning can realize this goal as well \cite{Huang2024NatMachineIntel}.
-Second, some model-based \cite{Hessler2022NewJPhys, Zhang2022NatEcolEvol, Grziwotz2023SciAdv} and machine learning \cite{Kong2021PhysRevResearch, LiuZhang2024PhysRevX, Panahi2024PhysRevResearch} EWS methods estimate the value of $u$ at which the bifurcation occurs.
-However, in low-data settings typical of many experiments, it remains unclear how these methods can estimate the $u$ value at which the bifurcation occurs with quantified uncertainty (e.g., confidence intervals).
+Second, some model-based \cite{Hessler2022NewJPhys, Zhang2022NatEcolEvol, Ditlevsen2023NatCommun, Grziwotz2023SciAdv} and machine learning \cite{Kong2021PhysRevResearch, LiuZhang2024PhysRevX, Panahi2024PhysRevResearch} EWS methods estimate the value of $u$ at which the bifurcation occurs.
+However, the accuracy of the estimated bifurcation point in low-data settings typical of many experiments remains unclear in most of these methods.
+Although some model-based methods provided confidence intervals for the estimated bifurcation point in relatively low data settings, such model-based methods need to assume a particular bifurcation scenario, most notably the saddle-node bifurcation \cite{Ditlevsen2023NatCommun}.